As a freelancer, vacation may sound tougher than they actually are. Once you take a vacation, you will find that it isn’t that tough.

-As a freelancer who works for clients, vacations will have an impact on income but it shouldn’t be a big impact or else you will be tempted to be working on vacations.
+As a freelancer who works for clients, vacations will have an impact on income, but it shouldn’t be a significant impact, or else you will be tempted to be working on holidays.

 Have more than one source of clients and more than one source of income so that you minimize the impact.
-I prefer to diversify my income and investment to an extent that anyone of them is not a major and main source of my overall income.
+I prefer to diversify my income and investment to the extent that any one of them is not a significant and primary source of my overall income.

 Readers who read this article also read …